I have been getting frequent questions about @girleatworld, so I thought this would be the easier way to answer them all.

 Why do you travel alone?
 How do you travel alone?
 Do you feel safe?

 Traveling solo might be a daunting experience to many, and I have to admit I was pretty nervous before I went on my first solo trip.
 That said, it’s actually not very difficult at all!
+In all of my solo destinations so far, I have always felt safe, even when I went to countries like India on my own which may have been deemed “unsafe”.
 As long as you exercise common sense and remain vigilant, i don’t find it to be too different than any other travels.